#1 Ride1Up 700 Series$1,655.00100114 reviews

 Electric mountain bikes (e-MTBs) are available in both hardtail (front-suspension) and full-suspension varieties.
 In this price range, quality full-suspension electric mountain bikes are rare.

 You’ll be looking for a high-torque motor to get you out of difficult situations on less-stable surfaces.
 A mid-drive motor is preferred.
 However, these become available at around $2000.
-There are very few options cheaper than this.
+There aren’t many options cheaper than this.

 e-MTBs can be thirsty for power.
 You may want a high-capacity battery.
 Alternatively, you can keep a second, fully-charged battery on-hand.